The Surfaris: Disbanding and reformation

 Jim Fuller later had another band concurrently with The Surfaris "Jim Fuller and the Beatnik", until his passing on March 3, 2017, in Arcadia, California at age 69.

 After leaving the band, Berryhill became a teacher until late 2000, when he created a new band with his family and named it The Surfaris.
 Now the last original member playing professionally, Berryhill performs worldwide as The Surfaris with his wife Gene Berryhill and sons, Deven and Joel Berryhill.
 In 2003, Berryhill's band re-recorded "Wipe Out" and eight original songs, which is what he wanted to do for the first "Wipe Out" session in 1962.
 At the time, the boys just 15 and 17 years old were forced to play other writers' songs, not by The Surfaris, which were later replaced by the company's players while The Surfaris were on tour.
 Lawsuits ensued in favor of The Surfaris.
-In 2015, Berryhill recorded and released the album entitled The Surfaris Hurley Sessions.
+In 2015, Berryhill recorded and released the album titled The Surfaris Hurley Sessions.